gyscos/cursive/Readme.md

 You want to help?
 Great!
 Here is a non-exhaustive list of things you could do:

 * Provide example use-case: a good idea of application for existing or new components.
+* Check compatibility: run the `key_codes` example on your favorite terminal, and report the results!
 * Test and reports issues: a bug won't get fixed if we don't know it's there.
 * Hack the code!
 If you feel confident with rust, pick an issue you like and hack away!